 Externally Stored Double Extension Leaves

 Two extension leaves give not one, not two, but three table length options.
-This is with one extension in place, both extensions or without either in use.
+Above is our Fern Grey Gloss Extending Dining Table with two extension leaves.
 A table with two extensions offers maximum seating flexibility and versatility.
 This is a great table option if you regularly have a different number of people to seat.